Updated May 30, 2023

 PROPER in Excel

-Below is the PROPER Formula:
+Below is the PROPER Formula in Excel:

-How to use PROPER Function in Excel?
+How to Use the PROPER Function in Excel?

 PROPER in Excel is very simple to use.
-Let us now see how to use a PROPER function in Excel with the help of some examples
+Let us now see how to use a PROPER function in Excel with the help of some examples.

-Click on the cell where we require the proper text.
+Step 1: Click on the cell where we require the proper text.

 As per this example, the cell address is D6.

-In the above picture, we want to apply the formula in E3 for the text available in D3.
+Step 1: In the above picture, we want to apply the formula in E3 for the text available in D3.

-So, just type =PROPER
+So, just type =PROPER.

-Now, press TAB button on the keyboard.
+Step 2: Now, press the TAB button on the keyboard.

 Below is the picture for reference: